Tile Sizes and Tile Shapes | Home Flooring Pros

 In this Home Flooring Pros floor tile report, you will learn the standard tile sizes for square tiles, subway tiles, mosaic tiles, and plank-style tiles.
 We also take a look at the different types of tile shapes available.

 One of the reasons we love using floor tiles is that there are just so many options available to create a truly personalized space.
 And outside of the sheer volume of colors and styles of tile, there is also a huge variation in tile sizes and shapes.

-Spacing between tiles is also an important factor towards the final look, as well as the grout color.
-By giving careful consideration to all these aspects you will end up with a flooring base that is the perfect complement for your room décor.
-So, in this article let’s consider how the size and shape of a tile will affect the overall feel and aesthetic of your space.
+Spacing between tiles is also an important factor in the final look, as well as the grout color.
+By giving careful consideration to all these aspects, you will end up with a flooring base that is the perfect complement to your room décor.
+So, in this article let’s consider how the size and shape of a floor tile will affect the overall feel and aesthetic of your space.

 For an in-depth look at tile patterns click here.

 So, even after a brief scan of tile manufacturer’s products it’s clear to see that whilst there is a degree of “standard” tile sizes and shapes; there are also a LOT of manufacturers that make tiles in sizes specific to their in-house designs and sometimes in very unique shapes that you might not find anywhere else.
 So it’s tricky to generalize.

 However, there are a handful of guidelines regarding tile size that most interior designers agree upon:

 - You can make a small room look larger by using larger sized floor tiles.
 In part this is because there will be fewer grout lines breaking up the flow of the flooring, and you can enhance this further by choosing a grout that is very similar in color to the tile.
 But be aware that if the room is very, very small then tiles that are larger than 18” will overpower the space.